Henchel-Santillan/mg5/docker/docker.md

 N.B.
 Please always use the image name `mg5` for `<IMAGE>`, and always use an incrementing integer for `<TAG>` (preferably +1 from the previous tag), i.e. the first tag is 1, the second tag would be 2, etc. Note that the first `mg5` is the name of the DockerHub repository.

+N.B.++ The container contains simulation and debug tools (such as the PX4 SITL) and is intended for developer use only.
+The setup script for the companion computer can be found at the root of this repository.
+If developing on a virtual machine or partition, it is recommended to reserve at least 40 GB of disk space.

 <br>
 TODO: Integrate docker image management and distribution into a CI/CD system